pepopo978/SuperWowCombatLogger/README.md

+# Installation
+Remove `AdvancedVanillaCombatLog` directory from your addons folder but leave AdvancedVanillaCombatLog_Helper.
+Place `SuperWowCombatLogger` in Interface/Addons.

 # Changes from AdvancedVanillaCombatLog
 - No longer need to spam failure messages to write to the log
 - No longer overwrites all of the combat event format strings to change you -> playername.
 This would break addons like bigwigs that looked for messages like "You have been afflicted by Poison Charge".